ierollins-rocket/Hello-world/README.md

 In this repo you'll find:

--[Fund Note] providing a description of Rocket Propulsion Labs
+-[Fund Note](https://github.com/ierollins-rocket/Hello-world/blob/master/01-Fund%20Note.md) providing a description of Rocket Propulsion Labs

--[Investment Criteria] providing a description of what we look for in seed stage companies
+-[Investment Criteria]( providing a description of what we look for in seed stage companies

 -[Portfolio Companies] a listing of companies we invested in